subethaedit/SubEthaEdit/Contributing.md

 ### Coding Style Guide

-**SubEtha Edit** is a rather old codebase.
+**SubEthaEdit** is a rather old codebase.
 As such in contains some antiquated code style in existing code.
 Here is a shortlist of how new could should look like.

 * Be sparse with comments, if code is unclear look for more self expressing ways.
 Longer blocks of explanations of concepts is acceptable if needed.
 * Basic style (open braces on same line, space after if/while/etc, argument names natural):